yamrcraft/etl-light/README.md

 ### **Pipeline, Writers and Transformers:**

-A Pipeline (yamrcraft.etlight.pipeline.Pipeline) is a processor of individual event as it was extracted from Kafka source (given as a raw byte array type). it is a composition of a Transformer and Writer instances where the output of the Transformer is the input of the Writer.
+A Pipeline (yamrcraft.etlite.pipeline.Pipeline) is a processor of individual event as it was extracted from Kafka source (given as a raw byte array type). it is a composition of a Transformer and Writer instances where the output of the Transformer is the input of the Writer.

-A Pipeline instance is created by an implementation of yamrcraft.etlight.pipeline.PipelineFactory.
+A Pipeline instance is created by an implementation of yamrcraft.etlite.pipeline.PipelineFactory.

 A PipelineFactory class must be configured in the provided job' configuration file (application.conf).